 Depending on where you live, you may have access to a Local Plus Network (LPN).
 An LPN is a smaller network of providers and facilities that have met certain measures of medical care quality and efficiency.
 An LPN has lower associate payroll contributions; however, these networks will include a smaller number of providers.
 If you are in an area that offers an LPN, you will have more than three medical plan choices (for example, you will see both the Open Access and Local Plus networks if available in your area).

-High Deductible Health Plan with HSA Plan
+High Deductible HSA Plan

 The out-of-pocket maximum is the most you will have to pay in the plan year for covered health care expenses and protects you from financial risk.
 The medical plan pays 100 percent of all remaining covered expenses for the rest of the plan year once you have met your out-of-pocket maximum.
 The out-of-pocket maximum includes your deductible, coinsurance and covered prescription drug expenses.

-Standard and Premium Plans
+Standard Care and Premium Care Plans

 - Lower hospital readmission rates